LLNL/axom/src/docs/sphinx/coding_guide/index.rst

 most guidelines contain little detailed explanation or justification.

 Each guideline is qualified by one of three auxiliary verbs:
-"must", "should", or "may" (or "must not", "should not", "may npt").
+"must", "should", or "may" (or "must not", "should not", "may not").

 * A "must" item is an absolute requirement.
 * A "should" item is a strong recommendation.
 * A "may" item is a potentially beneficial stylistic suggestion.

-Whether and how to apply items qualified with "should" or "may" often depends on the particular code situation.
-It is best to use them in a manner that enhances code readability and help to reduce user and developer errors.
+How to apply "should" and "may" items often depends on the particular code situation.
+It is best to use these in ways that enhance code readability and help reduce user and developer errors.

 .. important:: * Variations in coding style for different Toolkit components
                  is permitted.
 However, coding style *within each* Toolkit component **must** be consistent.
-               * Deviations from these guidelines **must** be discussed and agreed upon by the development team.
+               * Deviations from these guidelines **must** be agreed upon by the Toolkit team.
-               * When the team agrees on changes to these guidelines, this guide **must** be updated.
+               * When the team agrees to change the guidelines, this guide **must** be updated.